LiLin-biosoft/epiConv/README.md

                      qt=0.05,
                      lib_size=res_epiConv_full$lib_size)
 ```
-+ `zscore.single`: the function used to calculate the z-scores.
++ `zscore.single`: calculate the z-scores.
   - `mat`: the accessibility matrix.
+Here we only examine the peaks with frequency > 0.01.
   - `Smat`: the similarity matrix.
   - `qt`: the percent of cells as neighbors.
 For example, qt = 0.05 means the top 5% cells with highest similarities is the cell's neighbors.
   - `lib_size`: the library size of single cells.
 For simplicity, we use the library size inferred in previous steps.
 Library size infered through other ways  is also acceptable but may change the results.